 Popular Features Award

-Elle UK x The Fuller Project for International Reporting
+Elle UK with The Fuller Project

 Director/Producer/Journalist: Louise Donovan